Basement Conversion for a Home Business

 |total cost per square foot||$74/sf|

-This doesn’t even account for some significant intangible benefits, such as the benefits to the community or the elimination of an extra morning drop-off.
+This doesn’t even account for some significant intangible benefits, such as the elimination of an extra morning drop-off.
 Most parents would agree getting rid of coat-and-shoes time in the morning would be worth a little extra money every month; the fact that this also generates a fantastic return on their investment is just icing on the cake!